 - Bank levies

-If your situation involves enforcement risk, you may need IRS bank levy help or wage garnishment relief before the issue escalates further.
+If your situation is already progressing, you may need IRS bank levy help or wage garnishment relief before the issue escalates further.

 How to Review an IRS Notice the Right Way